Zeina Amhaz '17

 As a low-income, first-generation Dominican American, navigating college admissions was rough.
 While a wonderful person, my high school guidance counselor could only do so much with hundreds of other students assigned to her.
 My parents were strong supporters of my applying to college, but they didn’t know much about the U.S.’s college admissions process.
 Thankfully, visiting Amherst during the Diversity Open House (DIVOH) helped.
 DIVOH didn’t just help me understand the process of applying to Amherst, but the process of applying to colleges in general.
 I was particularly inspired by the Diversity Interns I met, so much so I had to become one myself.
 I love the College’s intimate size, its array of talented and passionate people, its open curriculum and academic rigor, and the beautiful Pioneer Valley.
-In my time here, I’ve written for The Amherst Student, AC Voice, and Amherst Soul and have served on the executive boards of the Black Student Union and the Latinx student organization La Causa.
+In my time here, I’ve written and edited for The Amherst Student, AC Voice, and Amherst Soul and have served on the executive boards of the Black Student Union and the Latinx student organization La Causa.
 I’ve also lived in Charles Drew Memorial House, which is a dorm for people interested in celebrating black culture in all its diverse forms.
 This year, you can find me writing my thesis, applying for post-Amherst jobs, and eating way too much Puerto Rican food from nearby Holyoke (closest thing to Dominican food in the immediate area and good in its own right).
-For fan mail, videos of Drake, or questions, hit up my inbox.
+For fan mail, videos of Drake/Champagne Papi, or questions, hit up my inbox.

 Julie Xia '17

 Hey guys!
-My name is Julie and I’m a sophomore from Mukilteo, WA about ten miles north of Seattle (PNW pride!).
+My name is Julie and I’m a senior from Mukilteo, WA about ten miles north of Seattle (PNW pride!).
 I’m a computer science and environmental studies double major.
-Leaving high school, I knew I loved studying the environment and I loved building code but I was nervous that the rigors of college academics were going to make me choose between the two.
-It’s now three years later and Amherst has not only supported me in continuing with both, but has also helped me start figuring out how to combine them.
+Leaving high school, I knew I loved being in and studying the environment and I loved building code but I was nervous that the rigors of college academics were going to make me choose between the two.
+It’s now four years later and Amherst has not only supported me in continuing with both, but has also helped me start figuring out how to combine them.
 After graduation I’ll be working in NYC as a software engineer at a company that has lots of cool environmental projects.